-Valid Court Order Process and Checkpoints
+Valid Court Order Process and Checkpoints August 2008

-August 2008

-Juvenile commits a status offense.
-A petition is filed in court alleging the status offense has been committed.

-State law must allow for the use of the Valid Court Order.
-You will be asked to attach a copy of your State law to your OJJDP Compliance Monitoring report if you claim any VCO exceptions.

-- The juvenile is brought before the court and made subject to the order; - A juvenile court judge must hear the case; - Before the order is issued the juvenile must have received their due process rights as guaranteed by the US Constitution (see the handouts from the VCO session for a list of those rights).

-\downarrow

-The juvenile violates the Valid Court Order (by doing something he/she was specifically ordered not to do)

-If a warrant is issued (based on an allegation that the juvenile violated the Valid Court Order AND the juvenile is taken into custody - they may not be held securely at a jail or lockup.
-They may be held at a juvenile detention or correctional facility.
-If they are, verify the items in the next box.

-J.

-- An appropriate public agency must be promptly notified that the juvenile is in custody: - Not later than 24 hours during which the juvenile is held an authorized representative of the agency must interview, in person, the juvenile: - Not later than 48 hours during which the juvenile is held: - The representative must submit an assessment to the court that issued the order regarding the immediate needs of the juvenile (a sample assessment report is on the OJJDP website); and - The court must conduct a hearing to determine whether there is "reasonable cause" that the juvenile violated the order and the court shall determine the appropriate placement of the juvenile pending the "disposition" hearing.

-(In the event the court orders the juvenile detained pending the sentencing hearing it should be held as soon as possible although no time frames are given)

-If the juvenile is not placed in a juvenile detention center prior to their sentencing hearing then you only need to "verify" that the above 's were met in the case.

-OJJDP requires that at least 10% of all reported VCOs are verified annually.
-If violations are found in that 10% sample, you must project the violations for the

-Source of Flowchart: Susan Davis, presented at OJJDP Fall 2008 conference.
+into a status oriense.
+A petition is nieu in court air eging the status offense has been committed. Ļ State law must allow for the Monitoring report if you class d to attach a copy of your State law to your OJJDP Compliance \downarrow The juvenile is brought be fore the court and made subject to the order; A juvenile court judge mu A juvenile court judge must hear the case; Before the order is issued the juvenile must have received their due process rights as guaranteed by the US Constitution (see the handouts from the VCO session for a list of those rights). \downarrow The juvenile violates the \ /alid Court Order (by doing something he/she wa s specifically ordered not to do) \downarrow ourt Order AND the juvenile is taken into custody - they may no rectional facility.
+If they are, verify the items in the next box. ↓ An appropriate public agency m ust be promptly notified that the juvenile is in custody; If the juvenile is not placed in a juvenile detention center prior to their sentencing hearing then you only custody; Not later than 24 hours during w which the juvenile is held an authorized ust interview, in person, the juvenile; If the juvenile is not placed in a juvenile detention center prior to their sentencing hearing then you only need to "verify" that the above 's were met in the case. custody; Not later than 24 hours during w representative of the agency mu Not later than 48 hours during w ust interview, in person, the juvenile; /hich the juvenile is held: center prior to their sentencing hearing then you only need to "verify" that the above 's were met in the custody; Not later than 24 hours during we representative of the agency mutors and the impresentative must support is on the OJJDP web The court must conduct a he cause" that the juvenile violation is a support of the impresentation is on the impresentation. ust interview, in person, the juvenile; which the juvenile is held: bmit an assessment to the court that issued the ate needs of the juvenile (a sample assessment center prior to their sentencing hearing then you only need to "verify" that the above 's were met in the case.
+OJJDP requires that at least 10% of all reported